shreya0522/k8s-imp-concepts/resume.md

 - Compose new labels by combining parts of other labels
 - Overwrite the built-in __address__ so you scrape a different port

-the common example is “take the EC2 Name tag and turn it into a nice server_name label”—but relabeling is really Prometheus’s flexible label editor/filter that runs before (and in metric relabeling, after) scraping.
+the common example is “take the EC2 Name tag and turn it into a nice server_name label” — but relabeling is really Prometheus’s flexible label editor/filter that runs before (and in metric relabeling, after) scraping.